Sorbonne University: Splitting of the University of Paris

-The Universities of Paris-Sorbonne and Pierre-et-Marie-Curie were created as a result of the university reform prepared by Edgar Faure in 1968.

-At that time, the University of Paris, divided into five faculties, was split into several interdisciplinary universities.
-Some, including the University of Paris-Sorbonne, retained the name "Sorbonne" and premises in the historic centre of the University of Paris, which had until then been mainly devoted to the Faculties of Arts and Sciences.
+In 1971, the University of Paris, including its humanities and science faculties, split into several interdisciplinary universities.
+Some, including the University of Paris-Sorbonne, retained the name "Sorbonne" and premises in the historic centre of the University of Paris, which had until then been mainly devoted to the faculties of Humanities and Sciences.

-The University of Paris-VI is created from the majority of the teaching and research units of the Faculty of Sciences of Paris (the others joining the universities of Paris-VII Denis Diderot (now Université Paris Cité), Paris-Saclay University in Orsay, Paris-XII and Paris-XIII in Villetaneuse) and part of the units of the Faculty of Medicine of Paris (the others joining the universities of Paris-V René Descartes (now Université Paris Cité), Paris-VII Denis Diderot and Paris-XIII).
+The University of Paris-VI, later renamed as "UPMC", is created from the majority of the teaching and research units of the Faculty of Sciences of Paris (the others joining the universities of Paris-VII Denis Diderot (now Université Paris Cité), Paris-Saclay University in Orsay, Paris-XII and Paris-XIII in Villetaneuse) and part of the units of the Faculty of Medicine of Paris (the others joining the universities of Paris-V René Descartes (now Université Paris Cité), Paris-VII Denis Diderot and Paris-XIII).

-Reunification of the Universities of Paris IV and Paris VI
+Reunification of the University of Paris-Sorbonne and UPMC

 In 2010, some of the direct successors of the faculties of the University of Paris created the Sorbonne Universities Association.
-The following universities, members of the group, decided to merge into Sorbonne University in 2018:
+The following universities, members of the university system, decided to merge into Sorbonne University in 2018: